 (Note: The highest and lowest official temperatures and highest precipitation totals provided below are based on observations from the National Weather Service Cooperative Observer network and the National Weather Service's Forecast Offices.)

 The highest official temperature reported was 96 degrees at Santuck and Dillon on May 14.

-The heaviest official 24-hour precipitation reported was 7.47 inches at USGS Slicking Mountain near Rocky Bottom SC on May 16.
-Slicking Mountain had a Tuesday through Sunday rainfall total of 13.04 inches.
+The heaviest official 24-hour precipitation reported was 6.60 inches on Sassafras Mountain on May 16.

 The state average precipitation for the seven-day period was 2.50 inches.